 Swimming requires dedication, focus and patience – and is a wonderful platform for kids to learn many life lessons, as well as stay healthy and fit.
-Sorbello lists the benefits of swimming that she sees with her own 8-year-old daughter as an increased ability to concentrate, boosted confidence, better mood and better sleep patterns – along with the notorious voracious "swimmer's appetite."
+Sorbello lists the benefits of swimming that she has seen with her own daughter as an increased ability to concentrate, boosted confidence, better mood and better sleep patterns – along with the notorious voracious “swimmer’s appetite.”

 “Kids staring at a black line for hours on end might seem boring to some, but it strikes a resonant chord with others,” says Sorbello.
 “The swimming pool can be almost like a protected world where they can get lost in their own ruminations and process their day while still getting exercise.”

 Sports have many benefits for kids.
 Read up on the top reasons kids should get involved in sports.